 Size: 3' 0" – 5' 0" high x 3' 0" – 5' 0" wide.

 Hardy to zone 4.

 An alluring specimen for bonsai, rock garden and container enthusiasts, this petite ground-hugger greets spring with adorable fluffy cream-colored catkins on slender naked branches.
 The slim prostrate twigs and branchlets divide into thinner curved reddish stems, weaving a unique pendent drape of tiny gray-green deciduous leaves sporting silvered undersides.
 Full sun ensures optimum growth.

-Size: 10' high x 3' wide; hardy to zone 5.
+Size: 10' 0" high x 3' 0" wide.